 The first step is for the public body to conspicuously post a disclosure statement identifying the physical and electronic locations where public notices of meetings will be displayed.
 A.R.S. § 38-431.02(A).
 See Form 7.1.
 Public bodies of the State, counties, school districts, and governing bodies of charter schools must post the disclosure statement on their websites.
 Id. § (A)(1)-(2).
 Special districts governed by Title 48, A.R.S., must post the required disclosure statement on their own website or may file it with the Clerk of the Board of Supervisors.
 Id. § (A)(3).
 Public bodies of cities and towns must post the required information on their own websites or on the website of an association of towns and cities.
 Id. § (4).
 The notification location identified in the statement must be a place to which the public has reasonable access.
 Carefree Improvement Ass'n v.
 City of Scottsdale, 133 Ariz.
 106, 111, 649 P.2d 985, 990 (App.
 1982).
-The location should have normal business hours, should not be difficult to find.
+The location should have normal business hours, should not be geographically isolated, should not have limited access, and should not be difficult to find.